How to Give Your Cat Medication

-Whether you’re a cat owner or cat sitter with Cat in a Flat, knowing how to apply medication for cats is invaluable when looking after a poorly kitty.
+Whether you’re a cat owner or cat sitter with Cat in a Flat, knowing how to give medication to cats is invaluable when looking after a poorly kitty.
 Like a spoonful of sugar, here are our cat care tips for helping the medicine go down.

 Giving a Pill to a Cat

 When giving pill medication to a cat, crunch the pills and mix with wet food.
 If your cat only has dry food, soak the food in water, then mix the ground pills into the mush.
 Or hide it in a tasty treat such as these pill pockets.

 If you have a clever kitty who knows how to avoid that pill at all costs you may find yourself having to administer it by hand.
 International Cat Care has some great tips.